tunib-ai/oslo/docs/_sources/tutorials/tensor_model_zero_data_parallelism.md.txt

 ### 2.6.
 Create DistributedSampler to parallelize dataset
 You must specify the ``num_replicas`` and ``rank`` using ``model.mpu`` when you are creating sampler.
-If you are not familiar with `DistributedSampler`, please refer to [here](https://pytorch.org/docs/stable/data.html#torch.utils.data.distributed.DistributedSampler).
+If you are unfamiliar with `DistributedSampler`, please refer to [here](https://pytorch.org/docs/stable/data.html#torch.utils.data.distributed.DistributedSampler).
 ```python
 from torch.utils.data import DistributedSampler